Donald F. Turner: Tenure as head of the Justice Department's Antitrust Division

 Turner's career in the Antitrust Division was noted for three characteristics.
 First, he attempted to articulate policy in a way that would give economic actors clear guidance.
 Second, he tried to ground that policy in sound academic research.
 Third, he limited antitrust policy to rules designed to enhance competition and not attempt to achieve broader social goals.
 His most long-lasting influence came about by creating the position of Special Economic Assistant, which he used to lure prominent academic economists for one year stints.
 His three appointments, William S. Comanor, Oliver E. Williamson and William G. Shepherd, all went on to noted academic careers.
 Turner was also aggressive in replacing old-line staff with extremely credentialed younger appointees.
 Shepherd said that the permanent staff called his upper-administration appointees the "Gold Coast."

 In a telephone conversation on Wednesday 23 November 1966 with Attorney General Ramsey Clark, President Johnson stated his lack of confidence in Donald Turner.

 Post-government career

 After his term in government he returned to Harvard where he taught from 1968 until he retired in 1979 as Bassey Professor of Law.
 In 1976 Turner was awarded a Guggenheim Fellowship.
 It was during this period that he engaged in fruitful collaboration with fellow Harvard Law professor Phillip Areeda.
 The two authored numerous articles together as well as an ambitious multi-volume treatise on antitrust law.
-On retirement he became counsel to the Washington, D.C. law firm of Wilmer Cutler & Pickering.
-He also served as visiting professor at Georgetown University Law Center and was a fellow at the Brookings Institution.
+On retirement he became counsel to the Washington, D.C., law firm of Wilmer Cutler & Pickering.
+He also served as visiting professor at Georgetown University Law Center and was a fellow at the Brookings Institution.He has received an honorary doctorate from the University of Bath.

 Death and tributes

-He died on July 24, 1994 in Derwood, Maryland, from complications of Alzheimer's disease.
+He died on July 24, 1994, in Derwood, Maryland, from complications of Alzheimer's disease.

 Upon his death, Associate Justice Stephen G. Breyer wrote the obituary on his legal career.
 Breyer wrote that Turner was Breyer's first post-clerkship employer.